Epsilon Delta chapter of Sigma Delta Pi

 - To foster friendly relations and mutual respect between the nations of Hispanic speech and those of English speech.

-- To serve its membership in ways which will contribute to the attainment of the goals and ideals of the society.
+- To serve its membership in ways that will contribute to the attainment of the goals and ideals of the society.

 Active membership shall be limited to college students who have demonstrated high scholarship in general and excellence in the academic study of Spanish.
 Specifically, they must meet the following requirements: